WillSakmar/willsakmar.github.io/content/projects/ResearchReports.md

 showInProjects: true
 ---

 An opportunity for me to apply my knowledge from coursework, reading, and CFA studies to real-world investment analysis, credit research, and strategic decision-making.
+(In Progress)